-Dr Taylor performs both cosmetic eyelid surgery (Blepharoplasty, eye lift) on the upper and lower eyelids, and reconstructive eyelid surgery to correct functional problems associated with changes to the eyelids from ageing, surgery, cancer, trauma or congenital defects.
+Dr Alaina Taylor performs cosmetic eyelid surgery (eye lift, Blepharoplasty) in Sydney on both the upper and lower eyelids and reconstructive eyelid surgery to correct functional problems associated with changes to the eyelids from ageing, surgery, cancer, trauma and congenital defects.

 Eyelid surgery